• Skip to main content

 August 16, 2024 by Deb Marke

 Yes, you heard it here.
 It is time for us to rethink the five-day workweek.
-Some of you may be rolling your eyes, shaking your head, and thinking about how […]
+Some of you may be rolling your eyes, shaking your head, and thinking about how the young generation has no work ethic.
+However, what if, for just a moment, we considered that a shorter work week could improve productivity, and […]

 Let’s Consider a 4-Day Work Week